zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Alan says, “Did you say that the restaurant we’re g oing to has no off-street parking at all?”
 “Off-street parking” is parking th at is in a garage or in what we would call a “parking lot” – an area of land specia lly designated to park cars on.
 There is “street parking” where you park your car o n the side of the road or street, and then there is “off-street parking” wher e you park it in a parking lot or a parking garage.
 Sasha says, “None,” meaning the res taurant doesn’t have any off-street parking.

 “When I called the restaurant earlier today,” she s ays, “I was told they have ample street parking.”
 “Ample” (ample) means more t han enough, or plenty.
-Streets are “public,” which means anyone can park t heir car there.
+Streets are “public,” which means anyone can park their car there.
 So, even if a restaurant says they have a lot of street parking a round them, they can’t reserve that parking – they can’t say, “Well, no one else can park there but our customers.”
 And so this is the problem that Sasha a nd Alan are having.
-They are trying to find a place on the street to park near t he restaurant and there doesn’t appear to be any.
+They are trying to find a place on the street to park near the restaurant and there doesn’t appear to be any.

 Alan says, “Obviously not on a Saturday night,” mea ning the restaurant obviously does not have an ample parking, especially on a bus y night like Saturday.
 Then